 Note: If you’re a tenant wanting to complain about your property manager or your landlord, or if you’re a landlord having problems with a tenant, you should contact Tenancy Services to resolve your problem.

 Complaints Assessment Committees make decisions about complaints referred to them by the Real Estate Agents Disciplinary Tribunal.

 A committee can refer serious cases involving alleged misconduct to the Real Estate Agents Disciplinary Tribunal by laying and prosecuting a charge before it.

 A committee can also apply to the Tribunal for a real estate agent’s (or a real estate agency’s) licence to be suspended until the charges have been heard.

 You can appeal a decision of a committee.
 You need to file your appeal within 20 working days after the date of the committee’s decision.

-You can apply to the tribunal for a review of a decision of the Registrar of the Real Estate Agents Authority.
+You can apply to the Tribunal for a review of a decision of the Registrar of the Real Estate Agents Disciplinary Tribunal.
 You need to file your application within 20 working days after the date you were notified of the Registrar's decision.